Climate-Related Risk

 The Chairman is the highest governance level for sustainable development, and assigns the CSO as the leader of the Sustainability Group to supervise ESG implementation and performance.

-• SYSTEX established the “Sustainability Group” in 2020, with the highest governance level being the Chairman.
+• The Board has authorized the Chairman to act as the highest level of sustainability governance, establishing the “Sustainability Group” in 2020.
 In 2021, SYSTEX set the CSO as the leader of the Sustainability Group to supervise and coordinate climate risk assessment, formulate climate-related strategies, goals and measures.

-• The “Environment Team” under the “Sustainability Group” is responsible for identifying climate risks and opportunities, planning related strategies and goals, and implementing relevant projects.
+• The “Environment Team” under the “Sustainability Group” is responsible for identifying climate risks and opportunities, planning related strategies and goals, and implementing relevant programs.

 • In addition to integrating climate risks and opportunities into risk management, the Board holds a meeting on average every two months to discuss business strategy issues and major events of ESG, risks and opportunities.